pingcap/docs-tidb-operator/en/deploy-tidb-cluster-across-multiple-kubernetes.md

 kubectl get tc ${tc_name_2} -n ${namespace_2}
 ```

-The result shows that cluster #2 is in the `Ready` status.
+The result shows that the second TidbCluster is in the `Ready` status.
 At this time, you can delete the object and reclaim related resources.

 {{< copyable "shell-regular" >}}